Ham Eun-ji

 Ham Eun-ji (born July 23, 1997) is a South Korean professional weightlifter who earned a spot at the 2020 Summer Olympics in the 55 kg category.

 Career

-Eun-ji was introduced to weightlifting by her father at an early age, beginning weightlifting in grade 5.
+Ham was introduced to weightlifting by her father at an early age, beginning weightlifting in grade 5.

-Eun-ji is competing in the 2020 Summer Olympics in the 55 kg competition.
+Ham competed in the 2020 Summer Olympics in the 55 kg competition.
 Prior to the Olympics, she placed 1st in the Olympic test event.